 Need to escape Tokyo?
-Follow locals and expats alike to Nikko, a rejuvenating retreat just a couple hours from the Japanese capital.
-Choosing where to stay in Nikko is a cinch, so instead of tackling it as a rushed side trip from Tokyo as most travellers do, why not slow the pace & prepare for a little relaxation?
+Follow locals & expats alike to Nikko, a rejuvenating retreat a couple hours from the Japanese capital.
+Choosing where to stay in Nikko is a cinch.
+Instead of tackling it as a rushed side trip from Tokyo, why not slow the pace & prepare for relaxation?

-Chock-loaded with ancient moss-covered temples & shrines, towering waterfall, crystal-clear lakes, and dramatic mountain scenery, Nikko fulfills every wayfarer’s dream of Japan at its most spiritual & natural.
+Nikko’s claim to fame is its ancient moss-covered temples & shrines.
+It’s also chock-loaded with towering waterfalls, crystal-clear lakes, and dramatic mountain scenery.
+Nikko fulfills every wayfarer’s dream of Japan at its most spiritual & natural.

 Get the most out of your trip with this complete guide to the best places to stay in Nikko for travellers…

 Unlike other popular Japanese travel spots, figuring out where to stay in Nikko isn’t much of a challenge.
-There’s relatively limited accommodations inventory here, although it can feel as if it’s a little spread out at times.
+There’s a limited accommodations inventory here.
+It can, however, feel spread out at times.

 For travellers, the most popular areas to stay in Nikko include:

 - Nikko Town

 Where you choose to stay will depend on what exactly you’re looking to accomplish on your trip to Nikko.

 Looking to hop between ancient temples?
 Want to chill out in a relaxing onsen?
 Keen to hike through forested mountains among breathtaking natural scenes?
 Whatever you choose to do, there’s an area (or two) that’ll be perfect for your stay!

 ✔ Best area to stay for sightseeing & time-crunched Nikko itineraries